-Ohm's law is given by V = IR

-where V = Voltage (measured in volts), I = Current (measured in amps) and R = Resistance (measured in resistance).
+Ohm's law is given by V = IRwhere V = Voltage (measured in volts), I = Current (measured in amps) and R = Resistance (measured in resistance).

 Method.
 Use the same set up as before with your 9V battery, graphite circuits and LED.

 Note the distance from the battery where your LED stopped working.
 Mark that point.
+Switch the multimeter setting to measure resistance or ohms denoted by the symbol Ω .